csiro-robotics/Sim2Real_CFM_Soft_robotic/README.md

 This repository contains the implementation of our method for bridging the Sim2Real gap in soft robotics using Conditional Flow Matching (CFM).
 Our approach learns a mapping between simulation and real-world domains to accurately predict force and deformation in soft robotic systems.

-## Abstract

-Modelling soft robots remains a significant challenge due to high computational costs and frequent mismatches with real-world behaviour; a phenomenon known as the Sim2Real gap.
-This paper addresses the Sim2Real gap through Conditional Flow Matching, which learns a mapping between the simulation domain and the real-world experimental domain.
-A neural network learns a conditional probability path that transforms simulated states into real-world observations, conditioned on control inputs, thereby minimising simulation inaccuracies.
-The method is demonstrated through benchmark Sim2Sim and Sim2Real tensile tests, and additionally demonstrated in the domain of soft gripping using Fin Ray grippers, for which we introduce a novel encoder architecture that learns a representation of the contact state, enabling the model to generalize to previously unseen interactions.
-The model provides highly accurate prediction of force and deformation, successfully capturing complex elastic behaviours including hysteresis and force fluctuations.
-Experimental results validate that Conditional Flow Matching can bridge the Sim2Real gap for various soft robot morphologies, without requiring large datasets, and with strong generalisation capabilities.

 ## Features

 - **Conditional Flow Matching**: Novel application of CFM to bridge the Sim2Real gap in soft robotics